hexa-org/policy/specs/IDQL-core-specification.md

 for Azure in IDQL are of the form:
 > `azure:{Company}.{ProviderName}/{resourceType}/{action}`

-For example:  `azure:microsoft.directory/applicationPolicies/allProperties/read` permits the requestor to read all properties on an application policy.
+For example:  `azure:microsoft.directory/applicationPolicies/allProperties/read` permits the requesting client to read all properties on an application policy.

 A [contributor action](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor)
 may be defined in IDQL as: